achingbrain/mongoose-crate-gm/README.md

 ## Prequisites

-A modern version of GraphicsMagic or ImageMagick installed and available on the path.
-You may also need GhostScript, I did on one computer but not on another.
-YMMV.
+A modern version of GraphicsMagic installed and available on the path.

 ## Usage